Ilkka-LBL/Consensus/_sources/usage.rst.txt

 Building a lookup table for Open Geography Portal
 """""""""""""""""""""""""""""""""""""""""""""""""
 Building a `lookup.json` file is necessary if you want to make use of the capabilities of this package.
-The `lookup.json` file is used by the `SmartGeocoder` class in `GeocodeMerger` module to search for the quickest path from your starting column to the ending column.
+The `lookup.json` file is used by the `SmartLinker` class in `GeocodeMerger` module to search for the quickest path from your starting column to the ending column.

 You can create `lookup.json` (or update it) by running the below snippet: